THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 Metered taxi drivers have a reputation for not turning on meters and quoting flat rates to foreign travelers.
 In reality, Thais get the same treatment.

-But foreign travelers are always targeted by drivers with tampered meters that hike up fare price.
+But foreign travelers are always targeted by drivers with tampered meters that hike up the fare price.

-Though most of these instances occur in most areas where foreign centric location.
-This is an illegal practice and the Thai government have made attempt to curb such practice.
+Though most of these instances occur in most areas where foreign foreign-centric location.
+This is an illegal practice, and the Thai government has made an attempt to curb such practice.

 Expect long wait times for finding an available taxi during rain and peak rush hour in the inner city of Bangkok.